 - Grill or toast the bread by slicing a baguette into thin pieces, drizzling with olive oil and baking for several minutes to crisp.
 You want this very crisp to withstand the wet tomato mixture!
 After it has toasted up, gently rub each piece with a raw clove of garlic.

 - Spoon the tomato mixture onto the toasts to create your bruschetta.

 - Finish with a little balsamic glaze or parmesan cheese.
 An optional (but delicious) step.

 What kind of tomatoes should I use for Bruschetta?

-The variety of tomato shouldn’t matter as much as quality.
+The variety of tomatoes shouldn’t matter as much as quality.
 Where possible, try to find a garden heirloom or ‘on the vine’ tomato from a farmer’s market.
 They tend to be juicier and sweeter.
-A lot of store bought tomatoes grown in large quantities tend to lack flavor and can have a grainy texture which obviously doesn’t make for a very tasty bruschetta topping.
+A lot of store-bought tomatoes grown in large quantities tend to lack flavor and can have a grainy texture which obviously doesn’t make for a very tasty bruschetta topping.

 When in doubt, smell the tomato.
 If it smells like a freshly picked tomato, odds are it will be a good one.
 Tomatoes that just have no scent whatsoever will probably have no flavor.

 Like I mentioned above, making the tomato topping a few hours ahead of time can make a world of difference for the flavor.
 Simply stir the tomatoes, basil, balsamic vinegar, garlic, salt, and pepper together in a bowl, cover, and refrigerate.
 It should stay good for at least three days, though I like to serve it within 24 hours.